Des Grèves Vacation Camp: Mixed clientele period (boys and girls): from 1967

 Since 2007, the Colony has organized the first Snowflake Festival annually, which generally takes place the 3rd week of January.
-This includes a night walk where young and old are transported to a fantastic world of tales and legends.
-The one kilometer course features lively lighting and an enchanting setting.
-BBQ meals are available with hot beverages.
+This includes a night walk.
 Various other winter activities are then offered: dog sledding, snowshoeing, skating rink, cross-country skiing, pony carousel...

 In 2009, 65 hectares of land was sold by the Grèves vacation colony to the city of Contrecoeur and to Nature-Action Québec.
 This joint acquisition will enhance the value of the Parc régional des Grèves and better protect nature.